 Dating apps only have to work once when you’re looking for the right partner.
 Here are a few ways to speed up the process:

-As a dating coach, many of my clients have found long-term partners on apps like Bumble, Hinge, Match and Raya.
+As a dating coach, many of my clients did find long-term partners on apps like Bumble, Hinge, Match and Raya.
 These seem to attract a higher proportion of people with hearts set on finding love; and it makes sense.
 There’s a higher barrier to entry for dating apps where users must put more time, creativity, money or vulnerability into designing their profile.
 This screens out people who can’t be bothered with more effort to find a partner than it takes to order a pizza!

 If you don’t want someone who primarily values your salary or boobs, perhaps don’t make them your profile’s main focus.
 Get clear on the kind of person you want to date, and create a profile with them in mind.
 You’ll attract someone who is looking for you too if you show (a positive version of) the real you.
 Share an honest bio about who you are and who you’re looking for.
 Include at least one clear headshot and full length picture, and photos that represent your life, personality and interests.
 Ask a close friend for feedback and to check if your profile really feels like “you”.
 Be inspired by other profiles you resonate with.